 Due to the complexities of root canal treatment and that further decay or fractures may allow bacteria to gain access to the existing root filling, it is sometimes necessary to re-treat teeth that have already been root filled – re-root canal treatment.

-It is an intricate procedure and can therefore take place over 1 or 2 appointments each of which could be between 1 or 2 hours.
-The procedure itself is painless and performed under local anaesthetic, although there can be a little discomfort for up to 48 hours afterwards which can be controlled with painkillers if necessary.
+It is an intricate procedure and can, therefore, take place over 1 or 2 appointments each of which could be between 1 or 2 hours.
+The procedure itself is painless and performed under local anesthetic, although there can be a little discomfort for up to 48 hours afterward which can be controlled with painkillers if necessary.

 Periapical surgery (apicectomy)